 Your course syllabus provides structure by guiding you through your study plan and directing when you should use your manuals and supplemental resources.
 All core manuals are critical to the study process and should be read in their entirety.
 Avoid scanning your manuals as you will likely miss crucial information.
 You can expect content from any chapter to be presented on the exam.

 Study Coaches are often asked what test-takers should focus on, but unfortunately, there are no shortcuts.
 Use your Exam Content Outline to help you prioritize information.
 This can be found in the Exam Candidate Handbook, which is the blueprint for the exam and shows exam content distribution by domains.
 You can definitely complete the course if you stick to your timeline.

 When studying, recognize that subsections such as Key Concepts and Summary Review are there to simply identify what you should gather or understand from your reading.
 These sections are not intended to single out this content as the only important information on which to focus.
 Rather, they are there to help clarify what you should have taken away from reading the chapter.

 Use Your Resources

 We all learn differently.
-Whether you prefer more of a visual, auditory, or tactile/kinesthetic approach to learning, there is something available from the ACE resource center for everyone.
 Recognize your personal learning style and use it to your advantage.
-Along with reading, utilize supplemental resources (e.g., study guides, flashcards, videos, and/or articles) to make the most of your study experience.
-These resources offer no new information, but simply support your learning.
+Along with reading, utilize supplemental resources (e.g., study guides, videos, webinars, and/or blogs) to make the most of your study experience.
+These resources offer no new information but simply support your learning.